Cliff Segerblom: Painting

 Segerblom was a prolific painter, focusing primarily on Nevada’s natural landscapes and small towns.
 His work encompassed various mediums, including watercolors, acrylics, oils, and block printing.
 A notable commission during his career was a series of six watercolors documenting the Apollo 12 splashdown.
 One drawing, C.O.D.
 Mail, is housed in the UNLV special collections and the series is part of the U.S. Navy's official art collection.

 Boulder City community

 In Boulder City, Segerblom was an active participant in the arts community.
-He along with Mark Swain and Bill Belknap founded the Belkap Photography Center in 1950 in Boulder City.
+He along with Mark Swain and Bill Belknap founded the Belknap Photography Center in 1950 in Boulder City.
 Segerblom designed the architecture of the building.
 The shop stayed open until 1965.

 He was elected Justice of the Peace for Boulder City in 1965.
 In 1981 Segerblom appeared in a feature on Boulder City with architectural concepts he'd designed for a museum in Crowe memorial park to house Hoover Dam memorabilia.
 In 2003, Jon Porter in the United States House of Representatives recognized Segerblom's artistic contributions to Boulder City, calling him "Boulder City's most famous artist".